 Built façade environments need more planned inspections for effective asset protection and maintenance, ensuring owners and managers of large buildings and expensive capital assets are fully armed with the information and resources they need to make informed business decisions.
 There must be reviews on traditional external glass and façade cleaning procurement and programming with questions raised around the value that it currently delivers and its ability to comply with sustainability objectives.
 It requires a more creative approach and commitment to asset protection rather than new development or replacement.
 Simply designing and installing new products ultimately use resources throughout the manufacturing, delivery and installation lifecycle.

-Prevention is always a more effective strategy than cure, so proactive façade management should be a key sustainable building or facility management solution that protects and prolongs the life span of in-situ façades, thus supporting innovation progress and sustainability targets.
+Prevention is always a more effective strategy than cure, so proactive façade management and material innovation should be a key sustainable building or facility management solution that protects and prolongs the life span of in-situ façades, thus supporting innovation progress and sustainability targets.